A 6-Step Guide for Repurposing Content

 Step 5: Turn your blog content into an infographic.

 For a snack-sized piece of content you can promote via social media, create an infographic to supplement your blog post.
 You can use it to add new insights, share related statistics or re-emphasize parts of the blog post you want readers to remember.
-You can hire someone on Fiverr to make one for you or do it yourself with one of the free infographic maker tools online.
-The following infographic was created using Piktochart.
+You can hire someone on Fiverr to make one for you or do it yourself with one of the free infographic maker tools online such as Piktochart or Canva.

 Step 6: Promote, promote, promote.